jduarte98/JavaMailer/README.md

 ## Important Warnings
 * This program does not provide any "privacy treatment".
 For that reason, be aware when using it, because your credentials will be visible on the execution console;
-* For the Email protocol to work, you must have "External Applications Access" enables in your Google Account Control Panel;
+* For the Email protocol to work, you must have "External Applications Access" enabled in your Google Account Control Panel;

 ## Author
 * General Program Use: João Duarte - [GitHub](https://github.com/jduarte98) | [LinkedIn](https://www.linkedin.com/in/jo%C3%A3o-duarte-453bb9199);